 )

-In the following part, I am going to discuss the “less than” or “equal operator” with a small PHP example.
+In the following section, I am going to discuss the “Less Than” or “Equal To” operator with a small PHP example.

-Here I will use the same example in the “greater than” operators.
+Here, I will use the same example as in the “greater than” operators.

 <?php